Oregon–Stanford football rivalry: History

 The bordering state rivals were members of the same conference for much of their athletics histories, first the Pacific Coast Conference (PCC) from 1919 to 1958 then the various predecessors of the modern day Pac-12 Conference from 1959 to 2023.
 Since 1947, the teams have never gone more than three years without playing each other.
 The rivalry reached its peak in the 2010s, when Oregon was an established national power under head coach Chip Kelly and Stanford's program was rising under head coaches Jim Harbaugh and David Shaw.

 Writing in The Athletic in September 2019, sportswriter David Lombardi called Stanford's 21–6 2019 season home loss to Oregon "the bleakest Cardinal showing against the Ducks since 2006."
 The touchdown-free defeat, which created the first three-game losing streak of the David Shaw era, stood in contrast to the 2010–15 seasons, when annual top-ten meetings between Oregon and Stanford helped shape the national championship race.
 Lombardi pointed out that in their 2019 matchup Stanford's front seven players successfully held Oregon to a small number of yards per carry and logged four sacks.
 However, repeated offensive miscues, busted coverages and an injury-hampered game from quarterback K. J. Costello signalled a broader erosion of the Cardinal's once-dominant power style.

-When Oregon left the Pac-12 for the Big Ten Conference and Stanford left for the Atlantic Coast Conference (ACC) in 2024, the rivalry between the Ducks and Cardinal was put on hiatus.
+When Oregon left the Pac-12 for the Big Ten Conference and Stanford left for the Atlantic Coast Conference (ACC) in 2024, the rivalry between the Ducks and Cardinal was rendered dormant for the time being.
 As of June 2025, there are no plans for the schools to meet again on the football field.